 - Ted Kealy a drover in the Ashburton region known as a "Gentleman of Onslow".
 He grew up in Onslow. - Thomas Price a raw materials expert for Kaiser Steel.
 He examined iron ore finds in the Hamersley Ranges in 1962.
-Enthusiasm engendered by him convinced everybody that the deposit was worth mining.
+Enthusiasm engendered by him convinced everybody that the deposit were worth mining.
 Hamersley Iron, formed in the wake of this enthusiasm, established the town Tom Price in his memory.
-Thomas Price died in 1962.
+Thomas Price died while still working, in 1962.